KarunaKH/Laser-Checkmate/README.md

 5. When you reach a state where the grid is packed and you don't have any valid moves left, Check the scores.
     If your score is greater than the opponents, go back to the root of the tree and you have your best move!

-Why this solution will fail?
+Why this solution may fail?
-This solution works perfectly fine for smaller grids of upto 5* 5.
+This solution works perfectly fine for smaller grids of size upto 5* 5.
-Consider a grid of 25* 25 with very tight constraints, the algorithm has to check 25! possible solutions and pick the first best one.
+Consider a grid of size 25* 25 with very tight constraints, the algorithm has to check 25! possible solutions and pick the first best one.

 # ATTEMPT #2: If depth of the tree causes the problem, lets cut down the tree!

 1. You can select a specific number of depth for which the algorithm will create a tree.
-2. At that depth, in any of the possible path, if your score is greater than the opponent's, choose that possible move.
+2. At that depth, in any of the possible path, if your score is greater than the opponent's, you have your move!

-Why this solution will fail?
+Why this solution may fail?
 What if you reach that certain depth and you select the move which seems best at the moment but ultimately makes you lose?
 What is the correct depth?
 If you select a small number to cut down the number of paths, you are taking a decision too soon.
 If you select a big number, are you really working on reducing the time to retrieve THE move?